Alma Rattenbury: Third marriage and murder

-On 24 March 1935, Rattenbury was sleeping in an armchair in the drawing room when he was struck multiple times in the head with a wooden carpenter's hammer.
-Alma called for the local doctor to come and he arrived by taxi.
-The doctor found Rattenbury lying on his bed in the downstairs bedroom, with a blood-soaked sheet wrapped around his head and no trousers on; he was unconscious.
+On 24 March 1935 Rattenbury was sleeping in an armchair in the drawing room when he was struck multiple times in the head with a wooden carpenter's hammer.
+Alma summoned the local doctor, who arrived by taxi.
+He found Rattenbury lying on his bed in the downstairs bedroom, with a blood-soaked sheet wrapped around his head and without his trousers; he was unconscious.
 There was blood covering the armchair and carpet, in the drawing room next door.
-The local doctor called on a surgeon who, having inspected Rattenbury with difficulty as Alma kept interfering, called an ambulance to take him to Strathallen Nursing Home.
-There, his head was shaved and three wounds were identified, confirming foul play, and not the first assumption made by the local doctor that Rattenbury had hit his head on the grand piano in the drawing room.
+The local doctor called in a surgeon who, having inspected Rattenbury with difficulty as Alma kept interfering, called an ambulance to take him to Strathallen Nursing Home.
+There, his head was shaved and three wounds were identified, confirming foul play, contrary to the preliminary assumption of the local doctor that Rattenbury had hit his head on the grand piano in the drawing room.

-Alma was "highly excited, incoherent, and intoxicated", and, when the police arrived, declared that she was the one who had attacked her husband with a mallet.
-She had to be sedated by the local doctor, who had returned to Villa Madeira at 4am, with "half a grain of morphia".
-The following morning, Alma was taken to the police station where she stated "That is right — I did it deliberately, and would do it again", and she was changed with doing grievous bodily harm with intent to murder.
-She later stated she had no recollection of that night and could not remember signing a confession.
+Alma was "highly excited, incoherent, and intoxicated" and, when the police arrived, declared that she was the one who had attacked her husband with a mallet.
+She had to be sedated by the local doctor, who had returned to Villa Madeira at 4am with "half a grain of morphia".
+The following morning Alma was taken to the police station where she stated "That is right — I did it deliberately, and would do it again".
+She was charged with grievous bodily harm with intent to murder.
+She later stated that she had no recollection of that night and could not remember signing a confession.